RHEPDS/OCP_ArchWS_IBM/README.md

 11:00		Break

-11:15		Applications on OpenShift / Cloud Native
+11:15		Applications on OpenShift

-12:30		Lunch Break
+12:00		Break

+13:00		OpenShift on the Edge

 13:30		OpenShift Virtualisation